Swiss Democracy at Work

 The appointment procedure of EU-‘ministers’, ‘presidents’ and other bureaucrats, the often illegal transfer of powers to the European Union and its institutions (e.g. the ECB), and the ongoing centralisation already preclude membership of the European Union.

-The European Union should join the Swiss Confederation, not the other way around.
+The European Union should join the Swiss Confederation, not vice versa.
 Switzerland demonstrates the maximum possible integration of a country with four languages, cultures and identities.

 (Source: A. Vatter, Der Bundesrat, Basel 2020).